pnsn/mustangular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-For projects in subdirectories, include a base=href: `ng build --prod --base-href /mustang/mustangular/`
+For projects in subdirectories, include a base-href: `ng build --prod --base-href /mustang/mustangular/`

 Copy files from 'dist' directory to install on a server.